 Clinical Functional Assessment

-EKG, echocardiogram and monitoring of pulmonary function are also recommended.
+Annual EKG, Holter if symptomatic, periodic echocardiogram, monitoring of pulmonary function and sleep study are also recommended.

 Electrodiagnosis is more essential if there is concern for pseudomyotonia or other disorders.
 Note that myotonia may not be present in the infant or young child with DM1 initially.
-Electrodiagnostically, the myotonia is classic and has been likened to hearing a revving engine or dive bomber airplane.2,5 Morphologically, the spontaneous muscle fiber action potentials have characteristics of positive waves or fibrillations.5 This can be stimulated by voluntary contraction, stimulation by the motor nerve or an electrode, 1 or mechanical stimulation including percussion or needle stimulation.2 Characteristic results with short and long exercise tests help to differentiate between the various causes of myotonia.
+Electrodiagnostically, the myotonia is classic and has been likened to hearing a revving engine or dive bomber airplane.
+Morphologically, the spontaneous muscle fiber action potentials have characteristics of positive waves or fibrillations5 and can be stimulated by voluntary contraction, motor nerve stimulation, or mechanical stimulation including percussion or just the needle.2 Characteristic results with short and long exercise tests help to differentiate between the various causes of myotonia.
 Myotonia in DM1 is more easily evoked in most muscles compared to in DM2 where it is more easily evoked in proximal muscles, such as vastus lateralis and tensor fascia lata.
 Amplitudes of CMAP and myotonic potentials increase with exercise and decrease with rest.8

 Available or current treatment guidelines